ityuhui/technical-notes-wiki-kc-todo/redhat-operator-framework.md

-Operator Frameowrk 有三个组成部分
+# Operator Frameowrk

+Consists of 3 sub-projects:

-- sdk: 用于创建 operator
+- sdk: create operator
-- olm：用于打包和分发 operator
+- olm: pack and release operator
 - operatorhub：host operators

-sdk 有三种开发方式
+There are 3 development models for Operator sdk:

 - ansible
 - golang